AriFordsham/GHCWiki/continuous-integration-configuration.md

 All of the Linux builders are run in Docker containers.
 The images for these builds can be found in the ghc/ci-images> project.
 They are generated via GitLab Pipelines and pushed to the `gitlab.haskell.org/ghc/ci-images` Docker repository.

+# Job tags

+The following job tags are currently defined:

+ * `x86_64-linux`
+ * `aarch64-linux`
+ * `x86_64-darwin`
+ * `x86_64-windows`
+ * `docker`: supports Docker-in-Docker (used by the ghc/ci-images builds)
+ * `lint`: a separate set of x86-64/Linux runner registrations to ensure that linters can always run with minimal latency

+# Environment variables

+The runners are configured to expose the following environment variables:

+ * `CPUS`: The number of CPUs the job should use.

 # GitLab runner configuration

 ## NixOS